Skip to main content

 Klara Cachia

-Klara Cachia is a Junior Associate at Mamo TCV Advocates, having graduated with a Bachelor of Laws (Honours) in 2023 and a Master of Advocacy in 2024 from the University of Malta.
+Klara Cachia is an Associate at Mamo TCV Advocates, having graduated with a Bachelor of Laws (Honours) in 2023 and a Master of Advocacy in 2024 from the University of Malta.

 Klara’s legal journey with Mamo TCV Advocates began in 2022 when she joined the firm as a Trainee in the Litigation and Alternative Dispute Resolution Department.
 She now focuses primarily on employment law and civil litigation.
 Furthermore, she has a keen interest in Environmental, Social and Governance (ESG) matters, driven by her passion for advancing sustainability, environmental protection, and the promotion of human rights.